AVXL — Anavex Life Sciences Corp.

 4. Bad News, Challenges, or Points of Concern

-- CHMP Rejection: The European Medicines Agency (EMA) previously issued a negative opinion on blarcamesine’s marketing authorization, which Anavex is currently contesting.
+- CHMP Rejection: The European Medicines Agency (EMA) issued a negative opinion on the marketing authorization application for blarcamesine, which Anavex has requested to be reexamined.
+The company acknowledges the challenges posed by this setback.

 5. Notable Q&A Insights